atsign-foundation/at_java/getting_started_guide.md

 Got response: Sent Successfully
 Enter OTP received on: <email@email.com>
 ```
-4. Enter the OTP sent to the provided email.
+4. Enter the OTP received on email provided in the previous step.
 NB: OTP is case sensitive
 ```
 xxxx
 Validating one-time-password